Skip to content

 If the kernel runs out of chunks, to fill with packet data due to the lack of filling from the process side, the driver will disable interrupts and drop any packets until more chunks are made available.

-Also, when XDP_USE_NEED_WAKEUP is is set, the sending of packets queued in the TX buffer only happens when triggered by the sendto syscall like so:
+Also, when XDP_USE_NEED_WAKEUP is set, the sending of packets queued in the TX buffer only happens when triggered by the sendto syscall like so:

 sendto(fd, NULL, 0, MSG_DONTWAIT, NULL, 0);